rippedpiracy/site/docs/PC Software/games.md

 **[Online-Fix](https://online-fix.me) (DDL / Torrent)**

-Any Cracked Game that has Multiplayer unlocked (usually on Steam) you will most likely find it here done by their own internal Cracker 0xdeadc0de.
+Any Cracked Game that has Multiplayer unlocked (usually on Steam) you will most likely find it here done by their own internal Cracker, 0xdeadc0de.
 **_NOTE: Their site has strong measures against Ad-blockers.
 Requires Sign-up._**

 **[GOG Games](https://gog-games.com) (DDL)**